-Find out more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional recommendations from Service Experts Heating & Air Conditioning:
+Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
+Here are some more recommendations from Service Experts Heating & Air Conditioning:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you think your allergies are pretty moderate, people are often shocked by the nearly sudden change in how they feel after changing to a HEPA air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you consider your allergies to be pretty moderate, people are often surprised by the nearly sudden change in how they feel after changing to a HEPA air filtration system.

 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These products help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+Germicidal UV Light System is quite the mouthful to say germ killer.
+These products help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to kill off these allergens and keep your family healthy.
+Installing a UV light system helps to get rid of these allergens and keep your family healthy.